The Bush Leaguer: Plot

 Undeterred, Specs calls every number beginning with “Main 123” until he reaches Alice—only to discover that she is not just his dream girl, but the owner of the team.
 A friendship blossoms, and her faith in him helps guide Los Angeles toward the top of the league.
 As the final game of the season approaches, Specs' pitching has placed the team in a tie for first place.

 Behind the scenes, Ramsey—fearing Specs’ influence and eyeing ownership himself—plots sabotage.
-He dispatches two crooked promoters, Stetson (Burt Marshall) and Young, to offer Specs and Skeeter a bribe to throw the final game.
+He dispatches two crooked promoters, Stetson and Young, to offer Specs and Skeeter a bribe to throw the final game.
 Skeeter gets into a brawl with Stetson, only to be rescued by Specs.
 Later, Young approaches Specs alone.
 Unknown to them, Alice overhears the conversation.
 When Specs remains silent, she assumes the worst.

 Game day arrives and Specs is nowhere to be found.
 Skeeter, now sidelined with a broken finger, can't explain the absence.
 What no one knows is that Specs had been summoned to a last-minute meeting with major financiers interested in backing his gas pump invention.
 He loses track of time.

 Disillusioned, Alice fears she was right to doubt him—until Skeeter tracks Specs down and rushes him to the stadium.
 It's the seventh inning.
 The team is trailing 5 to 3.
 As he jogs onto the field, the crowd roars.
 Despite her heartbreak, Alice sends him a kiss from the stands, rekindling his spirit.

 Specs pitches magnificently, tying the game by the ninth.
 Then, with two outs and the bases loaded, he steps up to bat.
 He slams a scorching line drive into the outfield and charges around the bases.
 Sliding into home, he scores the winning run.
 The stadium erupts.

 In a jubilant rush, Specs and Alice embrace on the field, surrounded by cheering fans and eager photographers.
-Before the final snapshot is taken, Skeeter arrives with a private detective (Rodney Hildebrand) in tow.
+Before the final snapshot is taken, Skeeter arrives with a private detective in tow.
 The detective exposes Ramsey's attempt to sabotage the team and frame Specs—restoring his name and reputation.

 With Ramsey out and victory secured, Alice looks to the future—with a new manager in Specs White, a championship ball club, and a man she now knows she can trust with her team... and her heart.